How to model the brainstorming process

 Later, when he refers to the worksheet during writing time, the list of concrete words and other details will jog his memory and keep his writing from taking tangents.
 Brainstorming keeps him on track.

+Here is one way to walk your child through the brainstorming process.
 Draw a large 9-grid on a whiteboard or other writing surface.
 Discuss ideas for the beginning of the story.
 On your large example, write down three details that could happen, one in each box.
 Talk about:

 - What could happen first to introduce the story;